-As part of a collaborative study with the NYS Department of Environmental Conservation (NYSDEC), Peconic Baykeeper (PBK) set crab pots in the summer of 2017 in the Peconic and South Shore bays.
+As part of a collaborative study with the NYS Department of Environmental Conservation (NYSDEC), Peconic Baykeeper (PBK) set crab pots in the summers of 2017-2019 in the Peconic and South Shore bays.
 PBK was specifically tagging spawning female blue crabs so that their movements could be studied throughout the season as the waters warmed up.

 Throughout the winter, blue crabs bury in the mud and slow their bodies down to conserve energy.
 As waters warm in late spring, the crabs move into brackish (mix of fresh and salt) water to lay eggs.
 As the overall yearly temperatures of our waters warm, scientists may see a change in this seasonal movement.